Rising mortgage rates, record high home prices and limited inventory of houses have put quite the damper on the American Dream of home ownership.

 The good news (if you want to call it that) is that demand for houses has dropped a little, easing the pressure on prices.
 During the early Spring of this year (2022) most homes going under agreement sold for $50,000 to $250,000 over the list price and around 90% of these buyers also waived their home inspection contingency to make their offer more attractive.

-In the past few weeks most houses going under agreement were still selling above the list price but the amounts over list have dropped and calls for inspections have ticked up just a little.
+In the 2nd half of 2022, most houses going under agreement were still selling above the list price but the amounts over list dropped and calls for inspections have ticked up a little.
 The downward trend in prices and the uptick in inspections appears to be gaining traction.